camunda/camunda-docs-manual/content/reference/rest/task/post-query.md

   </tr>
   <tr>
     <td>assigneeNotIn</td>
-    <td>Only include tasks which are not assigned to one of the passed and comma-separated user ids.</td>
+    <td>Only include tasks which are not assigned to one of the user ids passed in the array.</td>
   </tr>
   <tr>
     <td>owner</td>